Non-Take-Up of Unemployment Benefit II in Germany: A Longitudinal Perspective Using Administrative Data: Results

 Regarding the categorical covariates in the baseline specification, Figure~\ref{fig:est_base} shows that the probability of claiming benefits increases with increasing age and with a decreasing highest level of education.
 Household type plays a substantial role, with couples, both with and without children, as well as single parents being more likely to claim benefits than single households.
-The existence of young children (aged 3 or younger) within the household positively affects take-up.
-Other factors such as sex, migration background, disability status, home ownership, and regional characteristics are insignificant or borderline insignificant, with small impacts on the probability of take-up.
-The three categorical covariates displayed last in Figure~\ref{fig:est_base} show notably strong negative impacts on take-up, with marginal effects of around $-20$~percent, which was expected given the extremely high corrected NTRs between 66 and 88~percent for the corresponding subgroups (``GenPop samples'', ``early retirement hh'', and ``other benefit reported''), as shown in Table~\ref{tab:NTRTable_subgroup_uncorr_corr} in Appendix~\ref{sec:AppNTR_subgroup}.
+The presence of young children (aged 3 or younger) within the household is positively associated with take-up.
+Other factors such as sex, migration background, disability status, home ownership, and regional characteristics are insignificant or borderline insignificant, with small marginal effects.
+The three categorical covariates displayed last in Figure~\ref{fig:est_base} show notably strong negative associations with take-up, with marginal effects of around $-20$~percentage points, which was expected given the extremely high administrative NTRs between 66 and 88~percent for the corresponding subgroups (``GenPop samples'', ``early retirement hh'', and ``other benefit reported''), as shown in Table~\ref{tab:NTRTable_subgroup_uncorr_corr} in Appendix~\ref{sec:AppNTR_subgroup}.